ahmed-hamdy90/explore-es6/start coding es6 with Babel/README.md

 #### Chapter 2 [Getting Started]

-will Use `babel-starter` Project in this chapter so first install project dependencies using `npm`:
+Both examples into Chapter 2 will Use `babel-starter` Project in this chapter so first install project dependencies using `npm`:

 ```
 npm install